linroger/FinanceCompendium/II. Economics/International/PPHA International Trade, Banking, and Capital Markets/International Trade, Banking, and Capital Markets Lecture Notes.md

 Differentiated products flatten the demand curve for each firm

-○ Only one firm lowers price
+- Only one firm lowers price
-○Consumer price elasticity increases
+-Consumer price elasticity increases
 Higher price product retains some share

 Industry quantity increases